karajimys/BusinessAnalytics/README.md

 Instructor: [Dimitrios Karamanis](https://www.linkedin.com/in/dimitrios-karamanis/)

-An undergraduate course for economics students focusing on introductory applications of data analysis with Python and Tableau
+An undergraduate course for economics students focusing on introductory applications of data analysis with Tableau and Python.

 ------------------------------------------------------------------------------------------------------------------------